 Once you start writing down the plan, the chances of you going wrong will be almost zero.
 We don’t want to get a filter that is too small for the tank we have, or we don’t want to buy fish that is not suitable or buy less salt than the actual requirement.
 So, a plan will give out a framework which we will follow until the end.

-We currently have two Glass and Acrylic, both have its pro and cons.
-Glass is cheap and others on the higher side.
-Different shapes are available in Acrylic and impossible in a glass.
-Both types of the tank can be drill as per requirement.
-The final selection of material comes down to personal preference and costing part.
+We currently have two choices, Glasses and Acrylic, and both have its pro and cons.
+Glass is cheap and the other is on the higher side.
+Different shapes are available in Acrylic and impossible in glass.
+Both types of tanks can be drilled as per requirement.
+The final selection of material comes down to personal preference and the costing part.

 Tank Size for Setting Up A Marine Aquarium

-Choosing the size of an aquarium is the most important aspect in the marine aquarium hobby.
+Choosing the size of an aquarium is the most important aspect of the marine aquarium hobby.
 The golden thumb rule is to get the biggest tank possible.

-Larger the tank you have will have fewer temperature swings, more forgiving to the beginner mistake such as overdosing, overfeeding and overstocking.
-Larger the tank will give the hobbyist more choices in the selection of marine fish and Invertebrates.
+The larger the tank you have will have fewer temperature swings, and more forgiving to the beginner mistake such as overdosing, overfeeding and overstocking.
+A larger tank will give the hobbyist more choices in the selection of marine fish and Invertebrates.

 Choosing a smaller size tank and later moving to a larger one will also be affecting your pocket as all the equipment would certainly require an upgrade.